4 Way to Use Mindfulness Safely to Heal from Trauma

 For people who’ve experienced trauma, intero- and exteroceptors can become disintegrated.
 Even after a few years from the traumatic event, interoceptors continue signaling danger, while exteroceptors don’t detect any source of threat.
 This can create confusion and distress.

 When practicing mindfulness, people who have experienced trauma will have to pay an inordinate amount of attention to interoceptive sensations.
-And when your inner world is constantly communicating threat, focusing on your interoceptive sensations can exacerbate your trauma symptoms.
+And when your inner world is constantly communicating threats, focusing on your interoceptive sensations can exacerbate your trauma symptoms.

 How to Practice Trauma-Sensitive Mindfulness?

-Trauma sensitive mindfulness can help people find stability when faced with traumatic symptoms.
+Trauma-sensitive mindfulness can help people find stability when faced with traumatic symptoms.

 #1.
 Develop Dual Awareness